-- AttrEm: Attributed emissions of the sub-installation. - Directly attributable emissions99 as linked to source streams of the MP under the MRR, with the following exceptions: - Measurable heat: Wherever fuels are used to produce measurable heat which is consumed in more than one sub-installation (which includes situations with imports from and exports to other installations), the fuels are not included in the directly attributable emissions of the sub-installation.
+- AttrEm: Attributed emissions of the sub-installation. - Directly attributable emissions as linked to source streams of the MP under the MRR, with the following exceptions: - Measurable heat: Wherever fuels are used to produce measurable heat which is consumed in more than one sub-installation (which includes situations with imports from and exports to other installations), the fuels are not included in the directly attributable emissions of the sub-installation.
 Instead, the approach outlined below (under "Em{H,import}") is applied.
 Only where the heat is exclusively produced for one sub-installation, may the emissions be directly attributed to the sub-installations via the fuel's emissions.
-This is the case if the technical unit100, in which the heat is produced, is clearly within the boundaries of only the one sub-installation. - Waste gases which are imported from other installations are usually included in the MP.
+This is the case if the technical unit92, in which the heat is produced, is clearly within the boundaries of only the one sub-installation. - Waste gases which are imported from other installations are usually included in the MP.
 However, not their full emissions are attributable, but only the "consumer" part, which is done using the point "WG{corr,import}" as outlined below.
 They should therefore be excluded from the calculation of DirEm.
-However, waste gases which are produced and fully consumed within the sub-installation are included here^{101,102}.
+However, waste gases which are produced and fully consumed within the sub-installation are included here^{93,94}.
+The emissions from waste gases which are produced in and exported from the sub-installation are included here ^{93,94}.
 The emissions from waste gases which are produced in and exported from the sub-installation are included here as well but only as a first step.
-They are subsequently corrected using the term "WG{corr,export}" (s. below). - Therefore the following equation applies:
+They are subsequently corrected using the term "WG{corr,export}" (see below). - Therefore, the following equation applies:

-$DirEm^ = DirEm{total} - Em{F,heat \ suppl} - Em{WG,inst.import}$ where $DirEm{total}$ are the total directly attributable emissions from source streams (including "internal source streams" if applicable, see below), $Em{F,heat \ suppl}$ are the emissions from fuels used for supply of measurable heat where the heat is not consumed only by one sub-installation, and
+$DirEm^ = DirEm{total} - Em{F,heat \ suppl} - Em{WG,inst.import}$ where $DirEm{total}$ are the total directly attributable emissions from source streams (including "internal source streams" if applicable, see below), $Em{F,heat\ suppl}$ are the emissions from fuels used for supply of measurable heat where the heat is not consumed only by one sub-installation, and $Em{WG,inst.import}$ are emissions related to waste gases imported at installation level.